Theoretical and Computable Optimal Subspace Expansions for Matrix Eigenvalue Problems: Introduction

-for any $b\in \mathcal{N}(R)$, the null space of $R$, where the superscript $\dagger$ denotes the Moore-Penrose generalized inverse of a matrix. }
+for any $c\in \mathcal{N}(R)$, the null space of $R$, where the superscript $\dagger$ denotes the Moore-Penrose generalized inverse of a matrix. }

-Unfortunately, Ye showed that (\ref{expr1}) cannot be exploited to obtain a computable (nearly) optimal replacement of $w_{opt}$ as it involves the a-priori $x$: (i) $Vb$ makes no contribution to the expansion of $\mathcal{V}$ as $AVb=0$; (ii) since $R^HV=0$, for $b=0$ we must have $R^{\dagger}z=0$, so that $w=VR^{\dagger}z=0$ when replacing $x$ by any $z\in\mathcal{V}$.
-To this end, he turns to deriving a maximization characterization of $\cos\angle(\mathcal{V}_w,x)$ for a {\em given} $w\in\mathcal{V}$ under the assumption that $A$ is Hermitian; see Theorem 2 of \cite{ye2008optimal} and the first result of Theorem \ref{thm:comVwx} to be presented in this paper.
-But he did not find a maximizer of the characterization problem for a given $w\in \mathcal{V}$.
-Instead, Ye has made an approximate analysis on the maximization characterization of $\cos\angle(\mathcal{V}_w,x)$ and argued that the Ritz vector from $\mathcal{V}$ might be a good approximate maximizer of (\ref{maxpro}) and thus might be a nearly optimal expansion vector.
+Unfortunately, Ye shows that (\ref{expr1}) cannot be exploited to obtain a computable (nearly) optimal replacement of $w_{opt}$ as it involves the a priori $x$: (i) $Vc$ makes no contribution to the expansion of $\mathcal{V}$ as $AVc=0$; (ii) since $R^HV=0$, we must have $R^{\dagger}z=0$ when replacing $x$ by any $z\in\mathcal{V}$ and taking $c=0$, leading to $w=VR^{\dagger}z=0$.
+To this end, he gives up (\ref{expr1}) and instead turns to deriving a maximization characterization of $\cos\angle(\mathcal{V}_w,x)$ for a {\em given} $w\in\mathcal{V}$ under the assumption that $A$ is Hermitian; see Theorem 2 of \cite{ye2008optimal} and the first result of Theorem \ref{thm:comVwx} to be presented in this paper.
+But he does not find a solution to the maximization characterization problem for a given $w\in \mathcal{V}$.
+Notice that one cannot obtain $w_{opt}$ from the maximization characterization.
+Without any other information, e.g., $w_{opt}$, Ye has made an {\em approximate} analysis on the maximization characterization of $\cos\angle(\mathcal{V}_w,x)$ and argued that the Ritz vector from $\mathcal{V}$ might be a good approximate maximizer of (\ref{maxpro}) and thus might be a nearly optimal expansion vector.
+Unfortunately, as we shall see, Ye's analysis and arguments have evident defects; see a detailed explanation after Remark 3 in this paper.
+We stress that Ye's proof of the maximization characterization of $\cos\angle(\mathcal{V}_w,x)$ holds only for $A$ Hermitian.

-Yet Ye's proof of the maximization characterization of $\cos\angle(\mathcal{V}_w,x)$ and analysis cannot extend to a general $A$.
-Wu and Zhang \cite{wu2014} do {\em not} consider the optimal expansion problem (\ref{maxpro}) {\em itself}.
-They focus on showing that the refined Ritz vector from $\mathcal{V}$ can be a better expansion vector than the Ritz vector from $\mathcal{V}$ for $A$ general.
+Wu and Zhang \cite{wu2014} do {\em not} consider the optimal expansion problem (\ref{maxpro}) itself.
+Instead, they focus on showing that the refined Ritz vector from $\mathcal{V}$ can be a better expansion vector than the Ritz vector from $\mathcal{V}$ for $A$ general.
 Based on the analysis, they have developed a refined variant of the RA method for a general $A$, which has been numerically confirmed to be more efficient than the RA method.